-A major challenge the State must contend with is the highly skewed ratio between public electricity supply and highly expensive, highly polluting, and economically inefficient off-(MWh), for a population exceeding 27 million grid generators that actually powers Lagos State.
+A major challenge the State must contend with is the highly skewed ratio between public electricity supply and highly expensive, highly polluting, and economically inefficient off-State.
 Several requirements are critical to implementing a holistic solution that delivers clean, adequate, and reliable electricity supply within the geographical territory of the State and to all its demographic/customer classes.
 These include:

-- an enabling constitutional and 1) legal framework. - collaborative Federal and State
+- an enabling constitutional and 1) legal framework. - collaborative Federal and State 2)

-- Government support for market growth/customer satisfaction. - an autonomous, credible 3) regulatory body. - 4) an integrated resource plan. - 5) competitive and transparent procurement of generation resources. - a bankable commercial framework. - 7) well-funded, well-managed generation, transmission, and distribution players. - 8) an Independent System Operator.
+Government support for market growth/customer satisfaction.

+- an autonomous, credible 3) regulatory body. - 4) an integrated resource plan. - 5) competitive and transparent procurement of generation resources. - a bankable commercial 6) framework. - 7) well-funded, well-managed generation, transmission, and distribution players. - 8) an Independent System Operator.